Losant/losant-docs/docs/edge-compute/walkthrough.md

 ![Math Node](/images/edge-compute/walkthrough/math-node.png "Math Node")

-Add three expressions, one for each conversion, to the math node.
+Add three expressions, one for each conversion, to the Math Node.

 ```text
 1. {{ working.modbus.humidity.[0] }} / 100